At the conclusion of the chapter, readers should be able to describe:

 Lab Values: Complete blood count, electrolytes, liver function tests, and urinalysis were within normal limits.
 Baseline CA-125 level was 632 U/mL.
 (Normal CA-125 <35 U/mL)

 Physical Examination: Height 160 cm; weight 80 kg; blood pressure 130/75 mm Hg; resting pulse 85 beats per minute; temperature 99°F; respiratory rate 20 breaths per minute.
 Abdominal examination showed an abdominal distention and a fluid wave consistent with ascites, with fullness in the upper abdomen.
 Upon rectovaginal examination, a fixed mass was noted to fill the pelvis and involve the rectovaginal septum.

-Diagnostic Tests: Abdominal pelvic CT and transvaginal ultrasound (TVUS) revealed bilateral adnexa masses, an omental cake, and ...
+Diagnostic Tests: Abdominal pelvic CT and transvaginal ultrasound (TVUS) revealed bilateral adnexa masses, ...